ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - not fullfilling this means the code/expression is referentially opaque
     - there is a fair amount of disagreement on the definition by experts
 - typeclasses - invented by haskell, essentially ad-hoc polymorphism
+- core concept: dont mutate values, logic is an expression of many combined functions
+    - data structures are copied, never mutated, or new data structures are created
+    - versus imperative programming where you have objects and make statements that mutate
 ### ALGEBRAIC DATA TYPES
 - in type theory, it classifies composite types (types made of other types)
 - main high level categories are sum and product types, and the names come from how we count the total values they can have